anbuda76/Getting_and_Cleaning_Data_Project/CodeBook.md

 ## Source data

-A full description of the data used in this project can be found at The UCI Machine Learning Repository The source data for this project can be found here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+A full description of the data used in this project can be found at:
+The UCI Machine Learning Repository: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+The source data for this project can be found here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip